-Students are re-learning since the pandemic how to be a good audience.
+Students are continuously learning how to be a good audience.
+We sometimes still conduct virtual gatherings.
 Teachers can be tremendous assistance at assemblies by supervising students as they would in their classrooms.
 Please remind students of expectations before the assembly, especially about phones on silent and out of sight.
 On Remembrance Day, we have traditionally expected students to remove outdoor hats as a show of respect but are not as strict otherwise.
 Assemblies will be conducted and organized in the following manner: